psu13/mutable-hakyll/posts/rotd-1.md

 #### 2025-07-07

-this complete set of Dvorak String Quartets at a ludicrously low price.
+This complete set of Dvorak String Quartets at a ludicrously low price.
 Warm and lush performances by the Stamitz quartet.

 [https://www.prestomusic.com/classical/products/8363764--dvorak-complete-string-quartets](https://www.prestomusic.com/classical/products/8363764--dvorak-complete-string-quartets)